go-acoustic/AcousticMobilePushDebug-SP/README.md

 # AcousticMobilePushDebug-SP
-Swift package for AcousticMobilePushDebug debug iOS library.
+Swift package for AcousticMobilePush debug version of iOS library.